Shūsaku Endō: Writing style and themes

 His books reflect many of his childhood experiences, including the stigma of being an outsider, the experience of being a foreigner, the life of a hospital patient, and the struggle with tuberculosis.
-However, his books mainly deal with the moral fabric of life.
+However, his books mainly deal with the moral fabric of life; most of his characters struggle with complex moral dilemmas, and their choices often produce mixed or tragic results.

-His Catholic faith can be seen at some level in all of his books and it is often a central feature.
-Most of his characters struggle with complex moral dilemmas, and their choices often produce mixed or tragic results.
+His Catholic faith can be seen at some level in all of his books, and it is often a central feature.
 His work is often compared to that of Graham Greene, with whom he shared a mutual admiration: Greene himself labeled Endō one of the finest writers alive, while it is reported that Endo would re-read Greene's novel The End of the Affair before beginning a new work of his own.